 SunValley Cinema was located at the north end of the SunValley Mall in Concord, CA. It opened as a single screen cinema on August 9, 1967 with Lee Marvin in “The Dirty Dozen”.
-It had a small ticket booth in the main mall walkway across from the entrance to the theater.
+It had a small ticket booth in the main mall walkway across from the entrance to the theatre.
 The booth had a distinctive top, dome shaped of alternating blue, white and red sheet metal panels.

-The entrance to the theater was a long, wide, mottled red, carpeted stairway.
+The entrance to the theatre was a long, wide, mottled red, carpeted stairway.
 The wall on the left was wood panelling with movie poster display cases.
 At the top of the stairs were multiple double glass doors for entrance and exit.
 Inside was a counter stretching toward the left with the ticket cashier station at the right end across from the entrance.

 Just login to your account and subscribe to this theater.